rohit04kumar04rj-byte/erp-management-system/README.md

 ---

-## 🚀 Future Improvements:
+## 🚀 Future Improvements

-- 🔐 Authentication & Authorization
+* 🔐 Authentication & Authorization
-- 📊 Dashboard UI
+* 📊 Dashboard UI
-- 🌐 Deployment with cloud services
+* 🌐 Deployment with cloud services
-- 📱 Responsive frontend
+* 📱 Responsive frontend

+---

 ## 🙌 Author

 **Rohit Kumar**

 ⭐ If you like this project, consider giving it a star!